 The relationship between age and rates of hospitalisation and death among people with hypertension starting RAAS drugs within routine clinical practice is shown by the line on figure 2.
-Coloured points show the observed rate of SAEs in the trial, while the black points show the expected rate of hospitalisations and deaths given the age and sex distribution of each trial (based on the observed rates in SAIL).
+Coloured points show the observed rate of SAEs in the trial, while the black points show the expected SAE rate obtained by applying community hospitalisation and death rates to the age and sex distribution of each trial (each coloured point has a black point which is its pair, but lines are not shown joining these for clarity).